 Definition of Independent Contractor for Real Estate

-There is a lot of information about the status of independent contractor.
+There is a lot of information about the status of an independent contractor.
 There are the legal aspects, and there are the duties and tax considerations.
-However, I'd like to address the unique opportunity that the IRS gifted to the real estate agent by creating a special status of independent contractor just for the real estate industry.
-With the benefits come some obligations, but mostly opportunity IF you take advantage.
+There is also a unique opportunity that the IRS gifted to the real estate agent by creating a special status of independent contractor just for the real estate industry.
+With the benefits come some obligations, but mostly opportunity if you take advantage.

 It's true that most agents must work under the supervision of a broker, but that doesn't change the fact that as an independent contractor you are in business for yourself.
 While you may get some advertising, a desk and a phone from your broker, they are not the owner of your business.